sgm-audio/sgm-audio/README.md

 # Scott · sgm-audio

-Audio engineer for seventeen years.
-Writing code for thirty.
+Audio Engineer and Independent Developer

-Self-taught Visual Basic and C++ from age nine, then a long run of troubleshooting, configuring, patching, and coding through every phase of studio work.
+Self Taught after a long run of troubleshooting, configuring, patching, and coding through every phase of studio work.
 The last four to five years turned that practice into professional audio software: real-time DSP, CLAP/ARA plugins, REAPER tooling, and neural audio that still has to clear the buffer.

-Vancouver · C++ / Rust / Lua · JUCE / CLAP / ARA / ReaScript / ONNX / PyTorch (ROCm)
+Vancouver · Python / C++ / Rust / Lua · JUCE / CLAP / ARA / ReaScript / ONNX / PyTorch

-**Available for fixed-price and hourly contracts.**
+**Available for Hire**

 ## What I build